allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Well-behaved backend microservice should cover one [BoundedContext](http://martinfowler.com/bliki/BoundedContext.html) and communicate over the REST API.
-Of course, microservice should be loosely-coupled from its neighbours.
+Of course, a microservice should be loosely-coupled from its neighbours.

 Things gets complicated when we need to use microservices as building blocks for a fronted solution.
 So how to build a consistent website or a mobile app from tens or sometimes hundreds microservices?

-In this post we describe our current Web Frontend approach and the New One, meant as the small revolution.
+In this post we describe our current web frontend approach and the New One, meant as the small revolution.

 ## Doing frontend in the microservices world is tricky
-Our users don’t care how good we are in dividing our Backend into Microservices.
+Our users don’t care how good we are in dividing our backend into microservices.
 The question is how good we are in integrating them in a user’s browser.

-Typically, to process one HTTP Requests sent by user, we need do collect data from many Microservices.
+Typically, to process one HTTP Requests sent by a user, we need do collect data from many microservices.
-For example, when user runs a search query on our site, we send him the Listing page.
+For example, when a user runs a search query on our site, we send him the Listing page.
 This page collects data from several services: AllegroHeader, Cart, Search, Category Tree, Listing, SEO, Recommendations.
 Some of them provides only data (like Search) and some provides ready-to-serve HTML fragments (like AllegroHeader).